Appleseed (2004 film)

 Appleseed (アップルシード, Appurushīdo) is a 2004 Japanese animated post-apocalyptic action film directed by Shinji Aramaki and based on the Appleseed manga created by Masamune Shirow.
-The voice cast includes Ai Kobayashi, Jūrōta Kosugi, Mami Koyama, Yuki Matsuoka, and Toshiyuki Morikawa.
+The voice cast includes Ai Kobayashi, Jūrōta Kosugi, and Yuki Matsuoka.
 The film, the second adaptation of the manga after the 1988 OVA, tells the story of Deunan Knute, a former soldier, who searches for data that can restore the reproductive capabilities of bioroids, a race of genetically engineered clones.
 Although it shares characters and settings with the original manga, this film's storyline is a re-interpretation, not a direct adaptation.
-It was released on April 18, 2004.
+It was released on April 17, 2004.

 Plot

 Deunan Knute, a young soldier and one of the Global War's last survivors, is rescued by Hitomi, a Second Generation Bioroid.
 Knute's escape attempt is stopped by her former lover Briareos Hecatonchires, now a cyborg.
 She realizes that the war had ended and she is in a Technocratic Utopian city called Olympus.
 Its population is half-human and half-clone, a genetically-engineered species called Bioroids.
 Olympus is governed by three factions: Prime Minister Athena Areios; General Edward Uranus III, head of the Olympus Army; and a Council of Elders.
 Everything in the city is observed and administered by an synthetic technocrat named Gaia from a building called Tartaros.
 While there, Deunan joins the counter-terrorism organization ESWAT.

 The Bioroids were created from the DNA of Deunan's late father, Carl, making the Second Generation Bioroids her brothers and sisters.
 However, they have a much shorter lifespan than humans due to suppressed reproductive capabilities.
 The Bioroid's life extension facilities are destroyed by a secret faction of the Regular Army in a terrorist attack against the Bioroids.
 However, the Appleseed data, which contains information on restoring the Bioroids reproduction capabilities, still exists.